wpickeral/hello-ruby/README.md

 #### Lambda

 Lambda is very similar to Proc.
-One major difference is that a Proc will stop function execution (return) Whereas, a lambda return to its calling method rather than returning immediately.
-Lambda will also throw and error the the incorrect number of arguments are passed.
+One major difference is that a Proc will return after it is called any no other code within the calling method will be processed.
+Whereas, a lambda will return to its calling method rather than returning immediately.
+Lambda expects a certain number of arguments and will also throw and error the the incorrect number of arguments are passed.

 Here is the same example using Lambda: